Actions and Detail Panel

 BL Labs Roadshow (2017)

-The British Library Labs project has been running since 2013 and the Labs team visited Durham University.
-The team will reflect on the lessons they have learned over the last four years and focus on some of the typical questions researchers first ask and the common misconceptions they have when wanting to work with the the British Library's digital collections and data.
+The British Library Labs project has been running since 2013 and the Labs team have been regular annual visitors to University of Edinburgh.
+The team will reflect on the lessons they have learned over the last four years and focus on some of the typical questions researchers first ask and the common misconceptions they have of working with the the British Library's digital collections and data.
 They will also provide examples of what researchers were able to actually achieve and the challenges they faced.

 Hundreds of thousands of digital items and objects are being created and collected for researchers to use such as digitised manuscripts, sheet music, newspapers, maps, archived websites, radio, performances, TV news broadcasts, and artworks, as well as the more expected items like scanned versions of books.